-American law schools have offices, generally called career services or placement, which help students and graduates find summer and permanent positions with law firms, government agencies, corporations and public interest organizations.
+American law schools have offices, generally called career services or placement, that help students and graduates find summer and permanent positions with law firms, government agencies, corporations and public interest organizations.
 We realize that foreign LLM students face some unique issues relating to the job search process in the United States.
 Throughout the year, the Law School's Office of Career Services will assist LLM students by offering informational and skill development programs relating to the job search process in the United States.

-Longer term positions (more than one year) for foreign-trained lawyers in the United States are extremely difficult to obtain because LLM. graduates are competing with U.S. trained JD graduates who have spent three years studying law in this country.
+Longer term positions (more than one year) for foreign-trained lawyers in the United States are extremely difficult to obtain because LLM graduates are competing with US-trained JD graduates who have spent three years studying law in this country.
 Foreign-trained lawyers who hope to obtain such positions practicing law in the United States are well advised to apply to JD programs rather than LLM programs.

 Over the summer, new LLM students will receive a career services guide specifically prepared for foreign-trained attorneys.
 This guide will provide an overview of all aspects of the job search in the United States, and will help students to prepare for this process while they are still in their native countries.
 During the orientation program at the beginning of the school year, the Office of Career Services will discuss a comprehensive action plan designed to help LLM Students navigate the job search process throughout the year.